 The Constitution prohibits statutes of limitation for crimes against humanity, humanitarian law and gross violations on human rights.
 The Ecuadorian constitution also recognized a broad list of economical and social rights that must be guaranteed through public policies.
 It also enshrines norms relating to indigenous peoples and afro Ecuadorian communities, in which self determination, self government, participation and indigenous justice is recognized and protected.

-Habeas Corpus: Every person who believes to be unfairly deprived from his personal liberty may file a habeas corpus remedy, by himself or through another person.
-Local mayors are the authorities entitled to decide on these remedies, within 24 hours of their filing.
+- Habeas Corpus : Every person who believes to be unfairly deprived of his personal liberty may file a habeas corpus remedy, by himself or through another person.
+Habeas corpus can be filed before any judge, who must summon to a hearing within 24 hours to determine the legality of the detention.
 Authorities must demand the immediate presence of the petitioner, and the order through which he was arrested in order to determine the legality of his arrest, and the conditions of the prisoner.

-Habeas Data: Every person has the right to access to documents in public and private institutions when these documents include personal information about that person, through established procedures that guarantee that any mistake or misuse of this information is duly corrected.
-More information on Habeas Corpus, Habeas Data, and Amparo Procedures are available in the Law of Constitutional Control.
+- Habeas data: Every person has the right to access to documents in public and private institutions when these documents include personal information about that person, through established procedures that guarantee that any mistake or misuse of this information is duly corrected.

-There are three basic procedures for democratic exercise within the Ecuadorian constitution:
+There are five basic procedures for democratic exercise within the Ecuadorian constitution:

-a.
-Democratic Elections to elect public officials through independent candidates or those proposed by political parties, as arranged by the law.
+- Democratic Elections elect public officials as independent candidates or through those proposed by political parties, as arranged by the law.

 Every institution and public officer appointed by law shall not have any other attribution than those previously established by law.
 There shall be accountability for every action carried out by public officials.

-Public Administration is organized in a decentralized manner.
+Public Administration is organized in a decentralized fashion.

 The Government Structure is divided as follows: